 Got a geography buff in the house?
 There are plenty of Alexa skills that offer fun trivia games.
 If you like traditional trivia, enable the Jeopardy skill and have a fun game night.
 Of course, there are many other quiz and gaming options offered by Alexa for pretty much any subject and age group you could desire.
 Also, don’t forget about Echo Buttons, which can add a new dimension to your game night by acting as buzzers and other gaming devices as you play.

-It can kill boredom with a guided magical quest
+Alexa can help kill boredom with a guided magical quest

 The Magic Door, one of the highest-rated Alexa skills, is a great solution for when you’re bored and want an experience to help pass the time.
 It’s an interactive adventure that allows you to explore a magical land where you meet a variety of creatures such as rabbits, gnomes, wizards, fortune tellers, and so on.
 You’re able to help them all with their quests and, in the process, fully map out the land beyond the door.
 Time will fly by!

-It can tell you intricate details about the weather
+Alexa can tell you details about the weather